 At Insight Investigations, we have a team of highly trained and skilled private investigators who are experienced in investigating and resolving a wide variety of fraud cases.
+It is only by discussing your individual concerns that we can assess where we may be able to assist.
+Insight will listen to your problem, and offer the best case advice to assist you in discovering the truth.

 Types of Fraud

 Workplace fraud can take many forms, including embezzlement, theft of equipment or company resources, computer crime, data theft, and forgery.
+Yet alone internal company theft.

 If fraud is suspected, it’s of paramount importance that you investigate immediately, because it’s rarely a one-off crime, and if the person or people committing fraud are not stopped, the crime can snowball, seriously affecting company finances and morale in the workplace.